christina-cook/christina-cook/README.md

 ### Hi there, I'm Christina! 👋

 I'm a former journalist and educator with a love of learning.
-I recently graduated from the Front-End Engineering Program at [Turing School of Software & Design](https://turing.io/) and am excited to embark on a new career as a software engineer!
+I recently graduated from the Front-End Engineering Program at [Turing School of Software & Design](https://turing.io/) and am excited to embark on a new career as a software developer!
 I enjoy learning new coding languages and frameworks in a collaborative environment and aspire to join a team that values communication, fosters growth, and celebrates inclusion.

 ```
-const softwareEngineer = {
+const softwareDeveloper = {
     name: 'Christina Cook',
     location: 'Broomfield, CO',
     areaOfFocus: 'Front End',